It’s easy to settle for what we can manage in our own strength. But when be attempt bigger things, we become

 Jesus is our ultimate example of loyalty.
 He was loyal to his Father, even to the point of death on a cross.
 The call to be loyal has many outworkings as we seek to follow Jesus.

 Part 3.
 Shadrach, Meshach, and Abednego found themselves in a culture with a different value system and beliefs.
 They were allowed to worship their own God, as long as they also bowed down and worshiped the golden image.
-We find something similar … Continue reading “In the Furnace: Culture & Courage”
+We find … Continue reading “In the Furnace: Culture & Courage”

 Part 2: Should we embrace the world we live in, along with all its values and beliefs, or should we separate and remove ourselves to live an uncompromised life?
-For the Christian we should be struggling with both of those, because it’s … Continue reading “Move into the Neighbourhood”
+For the Christian we should be struggling with both of those, … Continue reading “Move into the Neighbourhood”